AdobeDocs/analytics-2.0-apis/calculatedmetrics.md

 ## IncludeTypes

 The GET multiple `/calculatedmetrics` endpoint supports the query parameter `includeType`.
 This parameter alters the set of calculated metrics that are included in API responses.
-By default, the response with this parameter includes only the calculated metrics owned by the user making the request.
-By using this parameter, the following values are also possible:
+By default, responses without this parameter include only calculated metrics owned by the user making the request.
+When using this parameter, the following values are possible:

 * `all`: Returns all calculated metrics linked to this company - this includeType is only available to admin users
 * `shared`: Returns calculated metrics shared with the user